dspautz/ProductWS/README.md

 # Product-Order System

 Example application to create Products, Orders including Items referenced to a Product.
-A Order have a state managemed by a state machine.
+A Order has a state managed by a state machine.

 ## Requirements